BAT says no material impact yet from COVID-19 outbreak

-(Reuters) - British American Tobacco (BATS.L), the world’s No.2 tobacco maker, said on Wednesday it has not yet seen a material impact from the COVID-19 outbreak, despite having to postpone certain launches due to supply chain disruptions in China.
+March 18 (Reuters) - British American Tobacco, the world’s No.2 tobacco maker, said on Wednesday it has not yet seen a material impact from the COVID-19 outbreak, despite having to postpone certain launches due to supply chain disruptions in China.

 “Although supply chains in China are recovering, we have postponed certain launches and we are seeing some disruption in activation,” Chief Executive Officer Jack Bowles said in a statement.